|

 BROOKMILL PARK.

-New housing is being constructed but buildings of the waterworks
+New housing was constructed but buildings of the waterworks

 remain.